I am a Computer Science Senior at the Indian Institute of

 Technology, Jodhpur.
 I love AI research and Math.
 My main

-Agarwal at the Image Analytics and Biometrics (IAB) Lab.
+at the Image Analytics and Biometrics (IAB) Lab.
+I also lead

 Throughout my undergraduate studies, I've actively worked on